EmuELEC/gptokeyb/README.md

 SDL_DEFAULT_REPEAT_INTERVAL 30
 ```

-Key repeat is configured by added `gamepad_button = repeat` as a separate line, in addition to the line `gamepad_button = keyboard key`.
+Key repeat is configured by adding `gamepad_button = repeat` as a separate line, in addition to the line `gamepad_button = keyboard key`.
 The following assigns arrow keys with key repeat to the gamepad d-pad and left analog stick.
 ```
 up = up
 up = repeat